kimono-koans/httm/README.md

 # create git tar.gz archive
 git archive --format=tar.gz -o "../archive-git-$(basename $file).tar.gz" master; cd ../
 ```
-Print all files on snapshots deleted from your home directory, recursive, newline delimited, piped to a `deleted-files.txt` file:
+Print all unique files on snapshots deleted from your home directory, recursive, newline delimited, piped to a `deleted-files.txt` file:
 ```bash
 httm -d -n -R --no-live ~ > deleted-files.txt
 ```
-Browse all files in your home directory, recursively, and view versions on local snapshots:
+Browse all unique files in your home directory, recursively, and view versions on local snapshots:
 ```bash
 httm -i -R ~
 ```
-Browse all files deleted from your home directory, recursively, and view versions on all local and alternative replicated dataset snapshots:
+Browse all unique files deleted from your home directory, recursively, and view versions on all local and alternative replicated dataset snapshots:
 ```bash
 httm -d only -i -a -R ~
 ```
-Browse all files in your home directory, recursively, and view versions on local snapshots, to select and ultimately restore to your working directory:
+Browse all unique files in your home directory, recursively, and view versions on local snapshots, to select and ultimately restore to your working directory:
 ```bash
 httm -r -R ~
 ```